 - To ensure efficient and effective management of financial resources.

 - To provide a safe environment for growth.

 A Network of Caring

-As a partner of The MENTOR Network—a national network of local human service providers operating across the country—Illinois MENTOR is able to leverage its national structure and resources to provide cost-effective solutions to meet a growing and urgent need for home and community-based programs.
+As a part of Sevita (previously The MENTOR Network)—a national network of local human service providers operating across the country—Illinois MENTOR is able to leverage its national structure and resources to provide cost-effective solutions to meet a growing and urgent need for home and community-based programs.